Ordained deacon: 15th November 1992

 The following is the textual description of the coat of arms in traditional heraldic terminology called blazon.

-BLAZON: A lamb statant Proper holding in the bend of its front dexter leg a shepherd’s staff Gules: on a chief nebuly Azure the monogram of the Blessed Virgin Mary Argent.
+BLAZON: Or a lamb passant Proper holding in the bend of its front dexter leg a shepherd’s staff Gules: on a chief nebuly Azure the monogram of the Blessed Virgin Mary Argent.

 Coat of arms designed and emblazoned by Fr Guy Selvester and Richard d’Apice and illustrated by Sandy Turnbull.